CampaignChain/campaignchain-docs/developer/book/sample_data.rst

 -----

-If ``campaignchain_dev`` is set to ``true`` in ``app/config/parameters.yml``, then you will be able to load sample data into CampaignChain by visiting the page http://example.com/development/sample-data of your CampaignChain installation.
+If ``campaignchain_dev`` is set to ``true`` in ``app/config/parameters.yml``, then you will be able to load sample data into CampaignChain in its Graphical User Interface or through a command.

+To use the GUI, visit the page http://example.com/development/sample-data of your CampaignChain installation.

 .. image:: /images/developer/book/load_sample_data.png
     :width: 600px